KumoCorp/kumomta/docs/changelog/main.md

 * Certain providers configurations with multiple `MXSuffix` rules and multiple candidate MX hosts might not match in cases where they should.

+* Connection establishment rate for a ready queue could be constrained to 1-new-connection-per-10-minute period if that ready queue had no new messages being added to it and if a connection limit had prevented new connections being opened.